miker704/Strife/patches2.md

     - Finalized Styles and Conversion from SCSS Vars to CSS for user sub modals.
     - Finalized Styles and Conversion from SCSS Vars to CSS for edit user display name modal.
     - Finalized Styles and Conversion from SCSS Vars to CSS for edit username modal.
+    - Finalized Styles and Conversion from SCSS Vars to CSS for edit user avatar modal.